1. Dance Outdoors

+If you don’t have a rooftop, there are a couple of public options, the latest being on top of the Neukölln Arkaden in a rooftop bar that’s called Klunkerkranich.
 If you’re looking for another kind of excitement: at Kurt Schumacher Platz there’s a mall with a parking deck.
 From there, you’ll be able to watch the planes land at Tegel from really close.

 4. Picknicks & BBQs